 This rule sheet gives the general rules.
 Many cards add special rules, so in most cases when the rules disagree with a card, follow the card.
-However, ignore any card effect that might seem to contradict one of the rules listed below unless the card explicitly says it supersedes that rule!
+However, ignore any card effect that might seem to contradict one of the rules listed below unless the card explicitly savs it supersedes that rule!

-- 1. Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength below 1. - 2.
-You go up a level after combat only if you kill a monster. - 3.
+- Nothing can reduce a player below Level 1, although card effects might reduce a player's or a monster's combat strength below 1. - 2.
+You go up a level after combat only if you defeat a monster. - 3.
 You cannot collect rewards for defeating a monster (e.g., Treasure, levels) in the middle of a combat.
 You must finish the fight before gaining any rewards. - 4.
-You must kill a monster to reach Level 10 and win, unless otherwise stated by a card.
+You must defeat a monster to reach Level 10 and win, unless otherwise stated by a card.
+You cannot force another player to help vou reach Level 10.